SELF-Technology/self-chain-public/ALGOLIA_SETUP.md

 3. Click "New repository secret" and add:
    - Name: `ALGOLIA_APP_ID`, Value: Your Algolia App ID
    - Name: `ALGOLIA_SEARCH_API_KEY`, Value: Your secured search API key
+   - Name: `ALGOLIA_ASSISTANT_ID`, Value: Your Algolia Assistant ID
 4. The next deployment will automatically use these secrets

 ## Verifying Algolia Index

 Make sure your Algolia index named 'self' exists and is populated with your documentation content.

+## Ask AI Feature

+The Ask AI feature provides intelligent, contextually relevant responses directly from your documentation.
+When configured:

+- Users can ask natural language questions
+- The AI assistant provides answers based on your documentation content
+- Results are filtered to only use content records (not navigation or metadata)

+To enable Ask AI:
+1. Ensure you have an Algolia Assistant configured in your Algolia dashboard
+2. Add the `ALGOLIA_ASSISTANT_ID` environment variable
+3. The Ask AI feature will automatically appear in your search interface

 ## Status

-✅ GitHub secrets configured - Search functionality enabled
+✅ GitHub secrets configured - Search functionality enabled ✅ Ask AI integration configured - Pending assistant ID

 ## Note on Hardcoding